SabereAskari/hadisadoghiyazdi1971.github.io/about.md

 ### Dean of the Faculty
 **Hakim Sabzevari University**, Sabzevar, Iran (2006–2007)
-- Led faculty initiatives, overseeing academic and administrative functions.
+- Leading faculty members, overseeing the educational and administrative performance of the faculty.
+**Vice President for Research, Faculty of Engineering**, Ferdowsi University of Mashhad (2023-24)
+- All academic and administrative research and technology duties of the faculty, including research development, faculty affairs, and resource allocation.

 ## Connect with Me